paypal/squbs/docs/httpclient.md

 * json4s native/jackson Marshalling/Unmarshalling.
 * Service resilience
-* Per-client configuration to easy support spray related configuration, SslContext, circuit breaker configuration and so on.
+* Per-client configuration to easy support spray related configuration, SslContext, circuit breaker configuration, pipeline and so on.
 * HttpClient mark-up and mark-down.
 * A HttpClientJMXBean to expose HttpClient/EndpointResolver/EnvironmentResolver/CircuitBreaker and mark-up/mark-down state information.

 ###EndpointResolver
-The EndpointResolver is a resolver that maps a logical request to an endpoint.
+The EndpointResolver is a resolver that maps a logical request to an endpoint which include host, port and context path.
 Generally, a service or web request on the internet does not be mapped.
 But a similar request inside an organization will need to be mapped based on a particular environment.
 For instance, a request to http://www.ebay.com/itm/0001 will be mapped to http://www.qa.ebay.com/itm/001 in the development and QA environments so as not to hit production data.

 ###EndpointRegistry
 The EndpointRegistry is a registry keeping a sequence of resolvers and allowing resolvers to be registered at initialization time.
 This keeps the application code for resolution concise, easy to read, and easy to maintain.
 Resolvers will be tried one-by-one to map a request.
 This falls back to a default resolver that takes the request URL as is without modifications.